Neil Goldschmidt: Governor of Oregon

-In June 1985 Goldschmidt announced his candidacy for Oregon Governor.
+In June 1985, Goldschmidt announced his candidacy for Governor of Oregon.
 His name familiarity and access to large donations through his business and political ties made him the Democratic front runner.
-He easily defeated Oregon State Senator Edward N. Fadeley in the May 1986 Democratic primary.
-Goldschmidt defeated Republican Secretary of State Norma Paulus in the 1986 general election 52% to 48%, succeeding two-term Republican Governor Vic Atiyeh, becoming the state's 33rd governor.
+He defeated Oregon State Senator Edward Fadeley in the May 1986 Democratic primary.
+Goldschmidt defeated Republican Secretary of State Norma Paulus in the 1986 general election 52% to 48%, succeeding two-term Republican Governor Victor Atiyeh, becoming the state's 33rd governor.

 Goldschmidt's policy for economic development brought together Democratic liberals and Republican business leaders.
-His personal focus was on children's rights, poverty and crime, but the challenge of meeting increasing needs with a decreasing budget overshadowed his tenure.
+His personal focus was on children's rights, poverty, and crime, but the challenge of meeting increasing needs with a decreasing budget overshadowed his tenure.
 An anti-tax movement took hold during his term, passing the landmark Measure 5 in 1990, which restricted the generation of revenue by property tax.
 He was credited with leading "The Oregon Comeback", bringing the state out of nearly eight years of recession, through regulatory reform and repair of the state's infrastructure.

 Goldschmidt oversaw a major expansion of the state's prison system.
 In May 1987, he hired Michael Francke to modernize the state's prisons, which an investigator had described as overcrowded and operated as "independent fiefdoms".
 Francke was charged with supervising a plan to add over 1000 new beds to the prison system.
 Francke was murdered in the Department of Corrections parking lot in 1989.

-In 1990, Goldschmidt brokered agreements between business, labor and insurance interests that changed the state's workers' compensation regulations.
+In 1990, Goldschmidt brokered agreements between business, labor, and insurance interests that changed the state's workers' compensation regulations.
 Workers' compensation has been a contentious issue in Oregon for some time, as the state-run State Accident Insurance Fund (SAIF) insures approximately 35% of the workforce.
 The legislature passed a law as a result.
 The changes were considered to benefit the insurance industry and business interests, at the expense of claimants, who were required to establish more extensively that their employers were responsible for injuries.
 The issue was contentious for some time, involving lawsuits and various efforts to modify the law.
 In 2000, Governor John Kitzhaber attempted to reform the system again.
 This led to a new law in the 2001 Legislature, which was complicated by an Oregon Supreme Court ruling that occurred during deliberations.

 Goldschmidt's Children's Agenda was important in Oregon with its community initiatives.
 In 1991, he helped create the Oregon Children's Foundation, as well as the Start Making A Reader Today (SMART) literacy program, which puts 10,000 volunteers into Oregon schools to read to children.

-Goldschmidt declined to run for re-election in 1990, despite the widely held perception that he could have been easily re-elected; at the time, he cited marital difficulties.
-Bernie Giusto, who was Goldschmidt's driver at the start of his term and later became Multnomah County Sheriff, was widely rumored to be romantically involved with Goldschmidt's wife Margie (and would later date her openly after the Goldschmidts' divorce).
+In 1990, Goldschmidt declined to run for a second term as governor, despite the fact that he would have almost certainly been easily re-elected; at the time, he cited marital difficulties.
+Bernie Giusto, who was Goldschmidt's driver at the start of his term and later became Multnomah County Sheriff, was widely rumored to be romantically involved with Goldschmidt's wife Margie (and later dated her openly after the Goldschmidts' divorce).